PolSances13/Memo-App/README.md

 # Memo-App by Pol Sances

 ***IMPORTANT***
-You must download all teh files and keep them all in the same folder in order to succesfully execute this app.
+You must download all the files and keep them all in the same folder in order to succesfully execute this app.

 This is an app coded for practice the memorizations of the letters in the Rubik's cube 3BLD category which invlolves memorizing letters to solve the cube blindfolded.